htvekov/controllerx/docs/examples/tasmota-switchmode11.md

 * Initial example documentation June, 2020

 **doc v1.1:**
-* Deprecated custom controllers in example.
-These will in future be deprecated as well in ControllerX
+* Deprecated use of custom controllers in example.
+These will shortly be deprecated as well in ControllerX
 * Changed from HA sensor state to official z2m MQTT implementation using JSON objects (speed improvement!)
 * New switchmode 11/12 `DOUBLE` press command implemented